alessandro-stella/review-and-memorize/README.md

 **Usage**
 Define a topic and its corresponding items within a JSON file, load the page, and start typing to test your memory.

+**Roadmap**
+Future updates may include:
+* Allowing users to create and manage their own custom lists directly from the interface.
+* Sharing capabilities to distribute lists with other users.